 Submissions should not be under review elsewhere nor be submitted elsewhere while under review for SAT 2023, and should not consist of previously published material.
 Submissions not consistent with these guidelines may be returned without review.

 Papers must be formatted in the LIPIcs LaTeX style available here.
 Submissions must be made electronically in PDF format.
+The reviewing process for SAT 2023 is single-blind.

 Authors may submit a supplement containing detailed proofs, examples, software, detailed experimental data, or other material related to the submission, to be consulted at the discretion of the reviewers.
 Supplements will be treated with the same degree of confidentiality as the paper itself.
 The supplement must consist of a single file in one of the following formats: zipped tarball (.tar.gz or .tgz), gzipped file (.gz), or zip archive (.zip).